 - Your menu should complement the size of the table, plate settings and other aspects.
 It shouldn’t appear too large, bumping into cups and plates on the table, and making it awkward for the guests to hold it while having a conversation, or look too small on a spacious table.

-Stressing on prices alongside items draws the readers’ attention.
+Stressing on prices alongside items is the biggest food menu design mistake that you can make.
+It diverts the customer’s attention to price only.
 This causes a guest to dismiss menu items based on price alone.
 Also, when menu items drastically vary on a single page, it causes guests to select items with the lowest prices.
 Keep the dish the focal point and not the prices.
 The prices should be the same font and text as the menu.
 Try these 9 lesser known menu pricing hacks to maximize restaurant profits

 6. Ignoring Upselling Opportunities